What is a party primary election?

 If I apply to register to vote before my 18th birthday and the primary election is before I turn 18, can I vote in the primary election?

-Yes, if you will be 18 years old by the general election and you are registered to vote with the Democratic or Republican Party.
+Yes, if you will be 18 years old or older by the general election and you are registered to vote with the Democratic or Republican Party.